ma-za-kpe/FarmerLineAssesment/README.md

 - Improve offline functionality
 - Write tests for most of the business logic
 - Work on all the TODO's in the app
+- clean up the ui to make it look nicer

 ## Screenshots
 ![Screenshot_20240908_230207](https://github.com/user-attachments/assets/f0440aa8-9d2a-4fda-a774-46e65c07628c)